 The events industry, while vibrant, operates on thin margins and is dangerously vulnerable to rising costs.
 Events rely on the collaboration from public-private partners to ensure this valuable part of our City’s fabric remains intact.
-ASSET (A Seattle Special events Team), which is includes many Seattle event organizers, is meeting with City leaders to discuss creative and mutually beneficial solutions that address the challenges all parties face.
+Learn about the City’s new economic vision for the inclusive creative industry, and its collaboration with ASSET (A Seattle Special events Team), which is includes many Seattle event organizers, discuss creative and mutually beneficial solutions that address the challenges all parties face.
 Learn how you can become involved.

 12:30 – 1:45 PM